Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: , .

-In this section, we handle the remaining simple groups (simple groups of Lie type from rows 14, 15, 16 in \Cref{Table-MD-AlmostSimple}).
-Our approach deviates slightly than what we have done in the previous sections.
+Our approach deviates slightly from what we have done in the previous sections.
 The reason is that the exceptional groups have small orders, allowing us to compute their Cayley tables.
 However, we also do not have the matrix group structure as in earlier cases, which makes the analysis more intricate.
-We begin by providing an overview of our approach.